 Dandelion Flower Symbolism – The Essentials

-As a bright yellow but humble flower, the Dandelion is a symbol of growth, hope, and healing.
-The greatest meaning and symbolism of the Dandelion flower comes from its unique puff-ball seed head rather than the sunny flower.
-Kids and adults alike around the world pick the puff-ball, known as a clock in America and Europe, and blow the seeds away while making a wish.
-This has given the flower a strong association with hope, optimism, and wishes.
+The bright yellow Dandelion flower is a symbol of growth, hope, and healing.
+The greatest significance comes from its unique and instantly recognizable seed head, rather than the sunny flower.
+The seed heads are commonly picked and blown to make a wish, spreading the seeds at the same time.
+This has given the flower a strong association with hope and optimism.

 About Dandelions Flowers

 Taraxacum officinale is the scientific name of plant most imagine when they hear the word Dandelion.
 However, the name is also attributed to all plants in the genus Taraxacum.